VerdictAI

 5 questions

-Is a paddle switch or slide switch safer?
+Is a paddle switch or trigger switch better on an angle grinder?